 On May 11, 1863, representatives from 15 nations met in Paris to discuss postal issues.
 That first International Postal Conference would eventually lead to the creation of the Universal Postal Union.

 Up until this time, mail between nations had been regulated by a number of different agreements that were binding only to signing members.
 At one point, Germany had 17 postal agreements, France had 16, Belgium had 15, and the United Kingdom had 12.
 Plus, some nations used different weight measurements – the US and UK used ounces while France used grams.
 This made it especially difficult to calculate the postage rates as a letter traveled through different countries.

 In 1862, US Postmaster General Montgomery Blair issued a report to Congress stating that, “the whole system, as now established, is too complex to be readily understood by postmasters.
-Our International mail system is extremely loose and defective.
+Our international mail system is extremely loose and defective.
 There is no common standard weight for the single rate.
-There is no common rate for the sea transit or for overland transit.
+There is no common rate for sea transit or for overland transit.
 The inland transit rate upon domestic correspondences furnishes no rule for the overland transit of foreign correspondence.
 Rates upon closed mails are not uniform by distance, or by other common rule and they vary greatly according to the route of carriage.”

 Blair suggested that representatives from different nations meet to discuss their common postal concerns and look for a solution.
 The First International Postal Conference as it was called, would be held in Paris, France, from May 11 to June 8, 1863.
 In addition to the US, other postal administrations in attendance came from Austria, Belgium, Costa Rica, Denmark, Ecuador, Spain, France, Great Britain, Italy, Netherlands, Portugal, Prussia, Hawaii, and Switzerland.